 To the Bright Edge of the World

-Forrester leaves behind his young wife, Sophie, newly pregnant with the child he had never expected to have.
-Adventurous in spirit, Sophie does not relish the prospect of a year in a military barracks while her husband carves a path through the wilderness.
-What she does not anticipate is that their year apart will demand every ounce of courage and fortittude of her that it does of her husband.
+Allen leaves behind his young wife, Sophie, newly pregnant with the child he had never expected to have.
+Sophie would have loved nothing more than to carve a path through the wilderness alongside Allen – what she does not anticipate is that their year apart will demand every ounce of courage of her that it does of her husband.